lakshita1212/lakshita1212/README.md

 - 🌏 Fun fact: I recently studied abroad in Taiwan as part of a cultural immersion program

 ### ⚡ Tech Stack
-python
+Python
-Languages: Python, Java, JavaScript, C++
+- Languages: Python, Java, JavaScript, C++
-Tools: Git, VS Code, Jupyter
+- Tools: Git, VS Code, Jupyter
-Frameworks: React, Flask, Node.js
+- Frameworks: React, Flask, Node.js
-Cloud: AWS
+- Cloud: AWS

 If your interested in collaborating on any projects or just want to chat, please reach out:)